Algorithm turns cancer gene discovery on its head

-“Our method can be used as a framework to predict and validate cancer-driver genes in any database or real population sample,” says Sara Althubaiti, a Ph.D. student in Hoehndorf’s lab and the first author of the study.
+“Our method can be used as a framework to predict and validate cancer-driver genes in any database or real population sample,” says first author of the study, Sara Althubaiti, a Ph.D. student in Hoehndorf’s lab.

 Traditionally, scientists have approached the search for genes with a causal role in cancer by starting with DNA sequence data.
 By extensively cataloging tumor mutations shared among patients with a common type of cancer, the research community has documented hundreds of genes with a causal impact on tumor development.
 Experimental follow up is then used to functionally associate these genes with the hallmarks of cancer.

 “Our method turns this approach on its head,” Althubaiti explains.
 “Essentially, our approach is knowledge-driven and we use tumor sequencing data as validation.
 This is unlike most approaches, which are data-driven combined with interpretation of the findings with respect to established knowledge.”